-Figure 46.
-Major naval training events (shaded red) overlaid on diel presence of LFA sonar >500Hz signals, indicated by blue dots, in one minute bins at sites CB (left) and QN (right).
-There was no LFA presence in 2017.
+Figure 48.
+Major naval training events (shaded light red) overlaid on diel presence of LFA sonar < 500 Hz signals, indicated by blue dots, in one-minute bins at sites CB (left).
+There was no LFA sonar < 500 Hz detected at site KOA.